voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 match the generated changelog, update metadata.json and run the changelog task again.

 Get community feedback on the release pr, label it with `skip-changelog`, get it merged.

+If a REFERENCE.md is present and outdated, the `release:prepare` task will regenerate it.

 ## Doing the release